ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/basic/aggr_factory.md

 ## AggregateTransform... {#aggregatetransform}

-`AggregateTransformInput()` converts an [aggregation factory](../../aggregation.md), for example, obtained using the [AggregationFactory](#aggregationfactory) function, to other factory, in which the specified transformation of input elements is performed before starting aggregation.
+`AggregateTransformInput()` converts an [aggregation factory](../../aggregation.md), for example, obtained using the [AggregationFactory](#aggregationfactory) function, to other factory, in which the specified transformation of input items is performed before starting aggregation.

 Arguments:

 1. Aggregation factory.
-2. A lambda function with one argument that converts an input element.
+2. A lambda function with one argument that converts an input item.

 **Examples:**